CloudLabsAI-Azure/ms_demo/Ignite-25/Exercise-4.md

 ![](./media/ex4allow.png)

-14. The Agent will respond with:
+14. If Agent responded with:
  **Let's get you connected first, and then I can find that info for you. ​Open connection manager​ to verify your credentials.**
  Click on **​Open connection manager**.